Tawky Tawny

-Tawky Tawny is a fictional character, an anthropomorphic tiger who appears as a supporting character of Captain Marvel and the Marvel Family in superhero/talking animal comic book stories published by Fawcett Comics and later DC Comics.
+Tawky Tawny is a fictional character, an anthropomorphic tiger who appears as a supporting character of Captain Marvel and the Marvel Family in superhero/talking animal American comic books published by Fawcett Comics and later DC Comics.

 The character's debut story introduced him as an anthropomorphic Bengal tiger who traveled from India to the United States in order to integrate into American society.
 Although he makes efforts to be sociable, his presence terrorizes the public, leading to Captain Marvel intervening.

 Publication history

 Created by Otto Binder and C.C.
 Beck in Captain Marvel Adventures #79, the traditional version of Tawky Tawny is a humanoid and well mannered tiger who wishes to be a part of human society.
 A friend of the Marvel Family, Tawny often participates in their adventures.
 Later versions introduced in the 2000s and beyond often feature Tawny as more tiger-like, though typically retaining his ability to talk.